Links

 Valid IP range

 The mountd service receives requests from clients to mount to the NFS server.
-In NFS-W, it is possible to set it explicitly rather than have it randomly selected on each server startup.
+It is possible to set it explicitly rather than have it randomly selected on each server startup.
 This allows an easier setup of the firewalls to allow that port.

 Use the following command lines to set and view the mountd configuration: